PenBuddy logo

 Employee roster and handwritten card used for turnover prevention planning

 Before employees quit, many stop feeling connected.
-They may still attend meetings and get the work done, but they stop volunteering energy.
-A retention program should respond to that earlier signal by making appreciation more visible, more specific, and more dependable.
+They may still attend meetings and get the work done, but they stop giving extra effort.
+A retention program should respond earlier by making appreciation more clear, more personal, and more consistent.

-Create a system that ensures every employee gets timely milestone recognition and every manager has a low-friction way to acknowledge effort.
-This is not about flooding people with cards.
-It is about making sure the right moments do not pass silently.
+Create a system that makes sure every employee gets timely milestone recognition and every manager has an easy way to thank someone.
+This is not about sending too many cards.
+It is about making sure the right moments do not pass without a word.

 3.1M